Why I Left the Classroom: My Story of Burnout, Motherhood, and a Leap of Faith

 “And in that moment, I knew something had to change.”

 I never thought I’d walk away from teaching.
-I went to college for this career.
+I went to college for 4 years for this career.
 It was my passion to teach and make a difference in the classroom ever since I was in elementary school.

-I was a high school culinary teacher for six years—and for a while, it was everything I dreamed of (despite my first year being during COVID).
+I was a high school culinary teacher for six years, and for a while, it was everything I dreamed of (despite my first year being during COVID, that is a story all by itself!).
 But slowly, the spark started to fade.
 Each school year got harder.
 The admin became more toxic.
-Parents refused to work with me on discipline issues.
-And the students—well, they were becoming harder to handle, too.
+Parents refused to work with me on student behavior and discipline issues.
+And the students… well, they were becoming harder to handle, too.

-It wasn’t just the classroom that weighed on me.
+It wasn’t just the stress of being a teacher that weighed on me.
 I was also a mom and a wife, trying to juggle it all.
-I hated leaving my son every morning, knowing I’d only get 3 or 4 hours with him each day.
-I missed milestones and memories because I was stuck at work, parenting other people’s kids while mine was at home without me.
+I hated leaving my son every morning, knowing I’d realistically only get 3 or 4 hours to be with him each day.
+I missed major milestones and memories of him as a baby because I was stuck at work, parenting other people’s kids while mine was at home without me.
+It broke me constantly.
+I felt like a terrible mom all the time because I was never home.

 One morning as I was walking out the door to work, my son looked at me and asked, “You have to go to work again?”
 I said yes.
 And he sighed, “Oh… I see.
 Mommy doesn’t love me.”

 I’ll never forget that moment.
 It shattered me.
-I cried all the way to work.
-As a teacher, I felt like I had to give 100% of myself to other people’s kids while missing the most important moments with my own.
+I SOBBED all the way to work, like mascara and snot running down my face… I looked like one of my teenager students who just got broken up with and the world was going to end for them.
+It’s not like I wanted to leave him with our nanny, but to a two year old, they don’t understand that at all.
+And as a teacher, I felt like I had to give 100% of myself to other people’s kids while missing the most important moments with my own.

 That’s when I found a reel about Rachel Gibbs’ Educator’s Exit course on Instagram.
-Fifteen family and friends sent me this same reel I saw that same day, and told me that I needed to look into this.
+Fifteen family and friends sent me this same reel I saw that same day, and told me that I needed to look into this course.
 I’d never bought anything so fast in my life.
+I took money out of our savings for this course.
 I took the course in December 2023 and officially launched my VA business in January 2024.

 But I needed that final push to take that last leap of faith.

 In March 2025, there was an incident in my classroom.
-A student pulled a kitchen knife and started attempting to attack other students with that knife.
-I luckily was able to deescalate the situation and no one got hurt, but I went to admin for hopes of removing the student from my classroom permanently.
-Instead of supporting me, admin blamed me for this.
+A student pulled a kitchen chefs knife and started attempting to attack other students with that knife.
+I luckily was able to deescalate the situation and no one got hurt, but I directly went to admin during my lunch break in hopes of removing the student from my classroom permanently.
+Instead of supporting me, admin started with “Well, did he actually stab someone?”
+I told them no but that shouldn’t matter because it was the attempt of stabbing that should be enough to remove the student from the classroom.
+The admin then shifted mindset and blamed me for this happening.
 “If you had better management skills, this wouldn’t have happened,” they said.
-They demanded that I set up an intervention meeting with the student and their parent the next day.
+They demanded that I set up an intervention meeting with the student and their parent the next morning before school.

-I remember walking down the hallway, back to my classroom, feeling completely defeated.
-It wasn’t the first time admin let me down.
+I remember walking down the hallway, back to my classroom, feeling completely defeated and angry beyond belief.
+It wasn’t the first time admin let me down in the past 6 years of teaching.

-They constantly put me in unsafe situations, never stepping in to help, often making situations actually far worse than before.
-It broke me little by little.
+They constantly put me in unsafe situations (physically and emotionally), never stepping in to help when I needed, often making situations actually far worse than before.
+Each time broke me little by little.

 All of these emotions and memories of frustration and anger overcame me.
 Right outside my door, I stopped.
 Something in me just snapped.
 I thought, No. I can’t do this anymore.
 I won’t do this anymore.
 I turned around, walked right back to the office, and told admin, “This will be my last year as a teacher.
 And if you don’t do something about that student right now, it’ll be my last day instead.”